enpasos/muzero/README.md

     * **PegSolitair**: On the classic english board it learns perfect play: starting with one hole and end up with one peg in the middle.

+We implemented [onnx export for the muzero network](http://localhost:9090/muzero/How#onnx).
+You can find out the inception time on your edge device [TicTacToe online](https://enpasos.ai/muzero/TicTacToe).

 ## Build

 ```